jermified/applogtrb/README.md

 1. Introduction
    - Introduce Self and Team
 2. Why Are We Talking About This?

    - What Application Logging Is
      - Rendering of an application’s activity to store it
      - Activity data takes different forms
    - Why we need Logs
      - To review activity when an application doesn’t work as expected
-     - One of the first places we turn to for troubleshooting
+     - One of the first places we turn to for troubleshooting issues
-   - Engineers Challenges
-     - Not all apps are setup to log
-     - Having to SSH/login directly to a machine
-     - Configuring an app to log is not an easy matter
-     - Logs can be difficult to work with

 3. Business Capability Model
    - Tie into Information Technology
    - Delivers on larger Business Operational Capabilities
    - Supports Broader Mission Goals
 4. Objectives
-   - Inform
-     - Technologies and challenges
+   - Technologies and challenges invovled
    - Evaluation, testing and selection
    - Next Steps on Datadog and how teams can engage
 5. How we do this today
    - We log in different ways to different places (file system, database, cloud)
-   - Hidden and no well documented process
+   - Hidden and not well documented process
    - Confusing and hard to correlate data
+     - Engineers Challenges
+       - Configuring an app to log is not an easy matter
+       - Logs can be difficult to work with
+       - As a result, not all apps get logged
+       - Having to SSH/login directly to a machine
+   - Because of these difficulties, we don't do it well as we could -
 6. Can someone go get the logs?
    - logs come into play during incidents and outages
      - “pressure cooker” situation